 Mandarin’s global influence has been spreading for some time.
 Thanks to the continuous, rapid growth of China’s economy — second only to the US in size — Mandarin is deemed the second-most important language in global business behind English.

-Chinese is also one of the most sought-after foreign languages among English language employers, and is often considered particularly difficult for native English speakers to learn.
+Chinese is also one of the most sought-after foreign languages among English-language employers, and is often considered particularly difficult for native English speakers to learn.
 Therefore, proficiency in Mandarin is a stand-out asset that is bound to catch the eye of a potential employer.

 Although English has maintained a strong influence in Southeast Asia, China is the dominant trading partner in the region.
 Thus, there is an increasing need for Mandarin speakers, particularly within the tourism and education fields.
 English and Mandarin are likely to co-exist in this part of the world, so those who speak both will be in demand.

 For anyone who wants to work in Europe, investing time to learn German could pay dividends: Germany has the largest economy in the EU, and it is the official language in several central European nations.
-In total, there are approximately 130 million people who speak it worldwide.
+In total, there are over 130 million people who speak it worldwide.

 German companies maintain a reputation as hallmarks of quality, regularly finding themselves at or near the top of their respective industries (think Allianz Worldwide, Siemens, Deutsche Bank Group and BMW).